odanoburu/FreeLing-User-Manual/installation/installation-linux.md

 ***IMPORTANT***: From this point on, we will refer to FreeLing installation folder \(either chosen by you or the default location\) as `$FLINSTALL`.

-# Install development tools

-* Install g++ and related packages.
-   Installing meta-package "build-essential" will do the trick in most distributions.
-   `sudo apt-get install build-essential`
-   Make sure you have a C++11 capable compiler \(e.g. g++ version 4.6 or newer\)

-* Install CMake \(3.8 or newer\).
-   `sudo apt-get install cmake`
-   If your distro has a version older than 3.8, do not install it.
-Instead, download the binary package for linux from [https://cmake.org/download/](https://cmake.org/download/)

-# Install dependencies

-Some external libraries are required to compile FreeLing:

-* libboost & libicu libraries.
-Included in all Linux distributions.
-You probably do not have all neeeded components installed.
-Make sure to install both runtime **and development** packages for:

-  * libicu
-  * libboost-regex
-  * libboost-system
-  * libboost-thread
-  * libboost-program-options
-  * libboost-locale \(only required for MacOSX or FreeBSD, not required in Linux\)

-* libz compression library.
-Included in all Linux distributions.
-You probably do not have all neeeded components installed.
-Make sure to install both runtime **and development** packages for:

-   * zlib

-## Orientative package names {#orientative-package-names}

-The name of the packages containing the dependencies listed above vary depending on your linux distribution.

-Please check the package manager in your system, and use its package search capabilities to install the needed dependencies.

-As an orientation, here are the names of these packages in some popular distributions. \(Note that this may change over time too\)

-* Ubuntu/Debian: `libboost-dev libboost-regex-dev libicu-dev libboost-system-dev libboost-program-options-dev libboost-thread-dev zlib1g-dev`
-* OpenSuse/Fedora/Mandriva: `boost-devel boost-regex-devel libicu-devel boost-system-devel boost-program-options-devel boost-thread-dev zlib-devel`
-* Slackware: `boost icu4c zlib`

-Note that you need to install **both** the binary libraries and the development packages \(usually sufixed as `-dev` or `-devel`\).
-Most package managers will install both binary and development packages when the `-dev` package is requested.
-If this is not your case, you'll need to manually select both packages.

 # Build FreeLing

 * Open a terminal and change to the folder where you uncompressed or cloned the downloaded FreeLing source